maggy98/HerbDiary/README.md

 # HerbDiary
 *App still in progress*

-An application that helps user to organise their information about herbs.
+An application that helps user to organise their information about herbs. *For now*, user can creat category of herbs.
+In database every category has id, name, displey order and date of creation.

 # Skreenshots
 <img width="960" alt="1" src="https://user-images.githubusercontent.com/62389300/182406656-6690b177-6cb7-47d3-9008-2dafddfea235.PNG">